-Traditionally, fisheries have been managed through a single species lens (Hjerman et al. 2004, Walters et al. 2005, Carpenter et al. 2017); however, this practice has not always resulted in positive outcomes.
-Our results, and the research of others, have demonstrated why positive feedback loops, which are often unaccounted for, sometimes produce unexpected outcomes in the eyes of decision makers (Tonn et al. 1992, Pine et al. 2009).
+Fisheries have often been managed through a single species lens (Hjerman et al. 2004, Walters et al. 2005, Carpenter et al. 2017); however, this practice has not always resulted in positive outcomes.
+Our results, and the research of others, have demonstrated why positive feedback loops, which are often unaccounted for, sometimes produce unexpected outcomes in the eyes of decision makers (Tonn et al. 1992, Pine et al. 2009, Solomon et al. 2020).
 In our model, the key feedback loop was through juvenile competition and predation by adults.
-When maintaining the abundance of species 1, the manager’s ultimate goal is to maintain or increase the number of J1 maturing to adulthood.
-While this result can be achieved directly through stocking, this may not be the most effective management strategy; limitations to stocking include density-dependent mortality and high costs associated with adding individuals (Cowx, 1999).
+When maintaining the abundance of species 1, the decision maker’s ultimate goal is to conserve or increase the number of J1 maturing to adulthood.
+Although this result can be achieved directly through stocking, this may not be the most effective management strategy; limitations to stocking include density-dependent mortality and high costs associated with adding individuals (Cowx, 1999).
 Furthermore, our model demonstrated how stocking can be rendered ineffective when a portion of the stocked fish will feed species 2, thereby promoting species 2 abundance and beginning a feedback loop wherein their own juveniles, J2, increase in abundance (Fig 4c).
-Thus, the magnitude of stocking that was necessary to maintain the system was greatly increased when solely stocking was implemented, which may in reality not be feasible given other limitations associated with stocking (Fig. 2).
+Thus, the magnitude of stocking that was necessary to maintain the system was greatly increased when solely stocking was implemented, which may not be feasible given other limitations associated with stocking (Fig. 2).
 Alternatively, if fishing mortality was increased on species 2, with or without stocking, J1 survival increased as predation pressure was alleviated, allowing A1 to maintain dominance (Figs. 2 &3).
-An understanding of how ecological interactions create positive feedback loops (e.g., Pine et al., 2009) that result in stable ecosystem states can allow managers to make decisions that leverage these feedback loops to increase the probability of maintaining the desired stable state.
+An understanding of how ecological interactions create positive feedback loops (e.g., Pine et al., 2009) that result in stable ecosystem states can allow decision makers to make choices that leverage these feedback loops to increase the probability of maintaining the desired stable state.

-Managers are limited by political, monetary, mechanical, and technological constraints when confronting complex management problems.
-Most commonly, fishery managers turn to one of four different tools for preventing or mitigating the negative influences of humans on a system: (1) stocking (e.g., Cowx, 1994); (2) harvest regulation (e.g., length and bag limits; Post et al., 2003); (3) habitat modification (Jennings et al., 1999, Sass et al. 2017); and/or (4) fishery closure (either temporary or permanent).
-Although each of these management interventions has a history of success in certain circumstances, management responses in complex systems (beyond single species) is not always straightforward.
+Decision makers are limited by political, monetary, mechanical, and technological constraints when confronting complex management problems.
+Most commonly, fishery decision makers turn to one of four different tools for preventing or mitigating the negative influences of humans on a system: (1) stocking (e.g., Cowx, 1994); (2) harvest regulation (e.g., length and bag limits; Post et al., 2003); (3) habitat modification (Jennings et al., 1999, Sass et al. 2017); and/or (4) fishery closure (either temporary or permanent).
+Although each of these management interventions has a history of success in certain circumstances, management responses in complex systems (beyond single species) are not always straightforward.
 Often, these actions produce no response or a counterintuitive response when species interactions are not acknowledged (Fig. 2).
 For example, stocking of lake trout (Salvelinus namaycush) in Lake Granby, Colorado resulted in declines in Kokanee salmon (Oncorhynchus nerka) and other meso-predator species (Johnson and Martinez, 1995).
 However, by investigating feedbacks in these interactions, we provide a strategy for using those tools already available in innovative ways to produce positive fishery outcomes.
-Not only must a manager consider direct and indirect management, but timing of management interventions and lags in implementation have also been shown to influence the outcome of action (Biggs et al. 2009, Martin et al. 2020).
+Not only must a decision maker consider direct and indirect management, but timing of management interventions and lags in implementation have also been shown to influence the outcome of action (Biggs et al. 2009, Martin et al. 2020).